OASarumi/RNAIntel/README.md

 ## Data
 The training data, GRCh38 homo sapiens reference data for building the machine learning model, was retrieved from the ENSEMBL database (www.ensembl.org).
 The raw dataset contained 207,877 instances of protein-coding sequences and 63,865 instances of non-protein coding sequences.
 We observed that the raw data was inundated with instances of pseudogenes and overlapping sequences.
 After cleaning the raw data, we obtained a total of 69,420 protein-coding sequences and 28,225 non-coding sequences.
-The cleaned data can be located at Data/cleaned training data.
+We created a balanced dataset ( lenght <= 60 ) from the cleaned data  as training data for the machine learning operations.
+The balanced dataset can be located at Data/train_test data.

 The validation data, human RNA-seq was received from the Institute for Lung Research, Universities of Giessen.
 This can be made available on request.